japila-books/apache-spark-internals/docs/SparkListener.md

 `SparkListener` is an extension of the [SparkListenerInterface](SparkListenerInterface.md) abstraction for [event listeners](#implementations) with a no-op implementation for callback methods.

-## Developer API

-`SparkListener` is a `DeveloperApi` that is intended for Spark developers to simplify developing Spark listeners without being bothered with uninteresting scheduling events.

 ## Implementations

 * BarrierCoordinator